Celebrating Eleven Years Online...!

 Changes to a Stock Design

-Before considering changes to any stock design, it is best to consult with the designer of the boat.
+Before considering changes to any stock design, it is best to first obtain the Estimating Plans.
 Small changes to interior accommodations or 'style' from one owner to the next are to be expected, and are not usually any cause for re-design, re-evaluation or new drawings.
+Such changes can usually be addressed in a cover letter.

-On the other hand, larger changes that involve the locations of tanks; engine; masts; sail area; engine power; or changes to any of the vessel's scantlings; hull shape; decks; or superstructures will always require the expertise and approval of the designer of the vessel.
-Why is this...?
-Any of these latter changes will have an affect on one or more of the vessel's stability; its structure; its safety; or its performance, therefore they must necessarily involve the designer of the vessel in order that all elements be properly integrated into a final design.
+Any of these latter changes can, and probably will, have an affect on one or more of the vessel's stability; the integrity of its structure; its safety; or its performance, therefore they must necessarily involve the designer of the vessel in order that all those elements be properly integrated into the final design.

-The cost of changes made to any of our designs is charged for on an hourly basis.
+The cost of requested changes to any of our designs will be estimated in advance, and then charged for on an hourly basis.
 If one of our designs is appealing for your requirements, but needs a little something... we'll be pleased to provide our usual written Design Proposal for that work.

 A "Semi-Stock" Design...?